EleanorRagone/html2js-rails/README.md

 //= require_tree ../templates
 //= require_tree ./angular
 ```

-3. Place your templates in `app/assets/templates`, and make sure they end in `.js.tpl.haml`.
+*  Place your templates in `app/assets/templates`, and make sure they end in `.js.tpl.haml`.
 That's what I use,
 that's what I know works.
 It *should* work with just `.js.tpl`, but I haven't tried it.
 It should equally work
 with, ERB, for example, but I haven't tried that either.

 ## Contributing
-Please, please contribute!
-I hacked this together for my own use; if people find it useful I'll continue working on
-it.
-If I've completely missed some major point, please let me know!
-Otherwise, fork, commit,
-and send a pull request!
+Please feel free to fork, commit and send a pull request - or even just open an issue with recommendations for what you'd like to see improved!